How to deal with difficult thoughts in your ship

 Your mind will wander, which is normal.

-When you notice this, just go "oops" and focus back on breathing.
+When you notice this, just go 'Oh my mind wandered', and focus back on breathing.

 You can try Headspace’s app that talks you through these mindfulness tricks.